-This policy works with other documents adopted by the Centre, in particular:
+This policy works with other documents adopted by the Club, in particular:

-- The employee handbook which relate to the relationship between the Centre and those it employs and the recruitment process. - Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern. - Codes of Conduct which set out the standards of behaviour and conduct expected from members, those who are attending Club events, or representing, working for of otherwise engaging with the Centre in some capacity. - Complaints Policy which may be used to deal with concerns raised about the actions of the Centre - Data Protection Policy which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy.
+- Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern. - Code of Conduct which set out the standards of behaviour and conduct expected from members, those who are attending Club events, or representing, working for of otherwise engaging with the Club in some capacity.

+- Complaints Policy which may be used to deal with concerns raised about the actions of the Club - Data Protection Policy which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy.